JustinTW/todo-list/README.md

 yarn start
 ```

-Now you can open your web app in a browser via: http://localhost:3000
+After service start, you can open your web app in a browser via: http://localhost:3000
+If you need GraphiQL UI for test purpose, please go to: http://localhost:3000/graphql

 ## Stack